 - While the bananas are in the freezer, prepare the chocolate mixture:

 - In a bain-marie (water bath), melt the chocolate and coconut oil together.
-Once melted, add the mixture to the mashed Aztec puree.
-If the Aztec mash is still cold, the melted chocolate may freeze on contact.
+Once melted, add the mixture to the mashed Azteque puree.
+If the Azteque mash is still cold, the melted chocolate may freeze on contact.
 If both are at a similar (ambient) temperature, you can mix both into a smooth mixture.